 They vary in size from about 3 - 11 cm.

-There are around 2450 species in the world, found mainly in warm regions on foliage and twigs.
+There are over 2900 species in the world, found mainly in warm regions on foliage and twigs.
 To increase their camouflage some even sway in the breeze.

 If they are seized by a predator they have the ability to shed a leg.
 This leg will gradually grow back a little at each successive moult.

-Clonopsis gallica (right) is found in Europe, and is very easy to keep as a pet.
+Clonopsis gallica (above) is found in Europe, and is very easy to keep as a pet.